Mercedes-Benz CLA-Class vs Toyota Camry

 Buy the Mercedes-Benz CLA-Class if: You or prefer Mercedes-Benz's approach to design and ownership experience.

-Buy the Toyota Camry if: You want the lower entry price, prioritise performance, need more boot space, want lower running costs, or prefer Toyota's approach to design and ownership experience.
+Buy the Toyota Camry if: You want the lower entry price, prioritise performance, need more boot space, or prefer Toyota's approach to design and ownership experience.

 The Verdict

-The Toyota Camry takes 5 of 5 key spec categories and comes in at a lower price.
-The Toyota Camry will save you roughly $399 a year in fuel.
+The Toyota Camry takes 3 of 3 key spec categories and comes in at a lower price.
 If boot space matters, the Toyota Camry has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions